Kaktusino/Testy-manualne-Bonito.pl/README.md

 # Testy-manualne-Bonito.pl
 ## ABOUT ME
-I am young student with many technical skills.
-I am very motivated to become QA
 Recently I have started to interest of software testing.
 My goal is to develop test and technical skills.
+I am very motivated to become QA.
 On this site I would like to share my all gained experience from my personal studies & researches.
 ## TOOLS
 * Jira
 * TestLink